 You should be able to hear that the natural minor is a different sounding scale, with a different mood, when compared to the Major scale.
 Again, you should try playing this scale by staying on one string and starting on different notes.

-As you can see, once you know the interval structure of a given scale, you can very easily play the scale on one string.
+Once you know the interval structure of a given scale, you can very easily play the scale on one string.
 So far, we’ve looked at two types of scales (Major and natural minor).

 If you want to jump in and play some more scales using the intervals on one string approach, here are some more.